Solomon Schonfeld: During the Holocaust

 Schonfeld personally rescued thousands of Jews.
 He was a very charismatic, dedicated, innovative and dynamic young man.
 His rescue efforts were inspired by his teacher at the Nitra Yeshivah, Rabbi Michael Ber Weissmandl.
 This explains, in part, some of his daring and innovative rescue style.
-His rescue activities were under auspices of the Chief Rabbi's Religious Emergency Council, which he created with approval of Chief Rabbi Joseph H. Hertz, his father-in-law.
+His rescue activities were under auspices of the Chief Rabbi's Religious Emergency Council, which he created with approval of Chief Rabbi Hertz, his father-in-law.

 In the autumn of 1938, following Kristallnacht, Julius Steinfeld, a communal leader in Austria, called Rabbi Schonfeld, pleading with him to assemble a children's transport to England for Vienna's Orthodox Jewish youth.
 Rabbi Schonfeld met with Yaakov Rosenheim and Harry Goodman, president and secretary of World Agudath Israel respectively, but even before they could decide on a strategy, he boarded a train to Vienna.
 Rabbi Schonfeld helped Steinfeld organize a Kindertransport of close to 300 Orthodox Jewish youngsters, providing the British government with his personal guarantee in order to secure their entry.

 He saved large numbers of Jews with South American protection papers.
 He brought over to England several thousand young people, rabbis, teachers, ritual slaughterers and other religious functionaries.
 He provided them with kosher homes, Jewish education and jobs.

 Schonfeld also initiated major rescue initiatives.
 In late summer 1942 he convinced the Colonial Office to allow Jews to find safe haven in Mauritius.
 In December 1942 he discussed his ideas about rescue with a number of prominent churchmen and Members of Parliament, and organized parliamentary support for a motion that asked the government to make a declaration along the following lines: